-Eilean Donan Castle
+1. Eilean Donan Castle

 Dunnottar Castle is one of the most auspicious tourist spots in Scotland.
 The ruins of the medieval fortress have been featured in uncounted films.
 Located on a 50-meter high cliff, Dunnottar Castle is especially beautiful when early morning mists surround the property.
 It was built in the 15th century and is very close to Aberdeen.

 This beautiful castle is located in the Scottish West highlands.
 What makes Inverlochy special is that you can actually sleep here.
-It is a unique luxury hotel offering you to the feel like a lord or a lady for a day.
+It is a unique luxury hotel offering you to feel like a lord or a lady for a day.
 Or make it a week.
 There is just so much to do in the area of Fort William.
 Find prices and more pictures here >>

-Towering above Scotland’s capital, Edinburg Castle is the most visited tourist attraction in the country with over 1,4 million visitors each year.
-It is quite the ancient place.
+Towering above Scotland’s capital, Edinburgh Castle is the most visited tourist attraction in the country with over 1.4 million visitors each year.
+It is quite an ancient place.
 The first settlements date back as far as the 3rd century, while the oldest building (St Margaret’S Chapel) was built in the early 12 century.
-Today the castle is a museum focusing on the military history of Scotland.
-Absolutely be there for the 1 o clock gun thundering from its embattlements across the city each day!
-The annual Edinburg Military Tattoo is also an auspicious date to visit.
-But remember to buy your tickets way in advance.
+If you are looking for a full guide, then check out my comprehensive list of 20 amazing things to do in Edinburgh.

 Blair Castle near the village of Blair Atholl is the ancestral home of the Murray clan.
 The castle is famous for its beautiful gardens but especially famous for the Atholl Highlanders, said to be the only legal private army in Europe!

 Duart Castle is located on the Isle of Mull and home to the MacLean Clan.
 For more than two centuries it lay in ruins and wasn’t restored until 1911 when Sir Fitzroy Donald Maclean bought back the property.
 Now, once again it is looking across Loch Linnhe and its beautiful scenery.